jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 - Start Freeplane -> Tools -> Add-ons -> Uninstall "h2aFreeplane x.x"
 - Restart Freeplane -> Tools -> Open user directory -> manually delete the leftover subfolder "addons/h2aFreeplane" (for some reason not done automatically)
 - Download the new versions of h2aFreeplane and again follow the steps under [Installation and setup](#installation-and-setup))
+- Remember to again make custom changes to the installed groovy files, such as setting your preferred pdf-viewer, switching optional features on/off, updating custom paths, ...

 ## ToDo